tykukla/Color-sensor-to-RGB_LED/README.md

 # Color-sensor-to-RGB_LED
-Code and wiring for sending color data from a sensor to an RGB light strip.
+Code and wiring for sending color data from a sensor to an RGB light strip (hobby project).

 ## Overview
 This is a hobby project, no science here!